Updated: Jun 1, 2026

 Tips

-• Time your walk to finish around sunset for the best light.
+• Time the bridge walk to finish around sunset for the best light.

 • Midday summer crossings are brutally hot with no shade—morning or evening only.